samchon/shopping-backend/docs/ERD.md

 For reference, `shopping_order_goods` also contains `volume` information separately from the belonging [shopping_cart_commodities.volume](#shopping_cart_commodities).
-This is because there are often cases where you put 3 books in your shopping cart and then change them to 4 during the actual order application process.
+This is because there are some cases where you put 3 books in your shopping cart and then change them to 4 during the actual order application process.
 This is to increase the reusability of the shopping cart by changing the volume attribute of the current entity rather than directly changing the